An Eczema Diet Can Help Curb Flare-Ups

 The Role of Various Foods in Fighting or Promoting Inflammation

 Various parts of your diet can either promote or fight inflammation.
 Take various dietary fats for example.
 Trans fats promote inflammation, which may make your eczema worse.
 Trans fats are usually put in processed foods to increase their shelf life.
-These foods include some margarines, frozen pizza, microwave popcorn, and ready to use refrigerated dough products, such as biscuits.
+These foods include some margarine, frozen pizza, microwave popcorn, and ready-to-use refrigerated dough products, such as biscuits.